stevegt/goadapt/README.md

 # goadapt

-Use the Ck/Return pattern from this package to replace the common `if err != nil {return err}` boilerplate.
+The Ck/Return pattern from this package can be used to replace the common `if err != nil {return err}` boilerplate.
+See examples/ck-return.go for usage.

 - Allows shorter, more readable code.
 - Provides more descriptive error messages.